AlgoMaster Logo

 Key Constraints:

-• Number of nodes in [1, 1000] --> The tree is small.
-Any standard traversal gives us O(n), which is optimal since we must visit every node.
+• Number of nodes in [1, 1000] --> Any standard traversal runs in O(n), which is optimal because every node must be visited at least once to know whether it is a left leaf.

-• At least 1 node --> The root always exists, but it might be a single node with no children (answer would be 0 since the root itself is not a "left" child of anything).
+• At least 1 node --> The root always exists.
+A single-node tree returns 0, since the root is not the left child of any parent.

 Approach 1: Recursive DFS